DefinitionThis section has been translated automatically.

 - Zachariae H (2003) Prevalence of joint disease in patients with psoriasis: implications for therapy.
 Am J Clin Dermatol 4: 441-447.

-Incoming links (16)Abatacept; Anti-carp antibodies; Arthritis psoriatic; Ccp-ak; Dermatitis-arthritis syndromes; Filaggrine; Gold preparations; Golimumab; Leflunomide; Methotrexate; ...
+Incoming links (17)Abatacept; Anti-carp antibodies; Brodalumab; Ccp-ak; Dermatitis-arthritis syndromes; Filaggrine; FLG Gene; Gold preparations; Golimumab; Leflunomide; ...
 Show all

-Outgoing links (29)Allergic rhinitis; Arthritis psoriatic; Biologics in dermatology; Bronchial asthma (overview); Ccp-ak; Ciclosporin a; Commission e; Diclofenac; Etanercept; Frankincense; ...
+Outgoing links (33)Allergic rhinitis; Biologics in dermatology; Bronchial asthma (overview); Ccp-ak; Ciclosporin a; Commission E monographies; Connective tissue massage; Diclofenac; Ergotherapy; Etanercept; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.